-- S/A 151H HONORS INTRODUCTION TO SOCIOLOGY.
-(3, Fall).
+- SA 151H HONORS INTRODUCTION TO SOCIOLOGY (3, fa).
 This course is designed to introduce honor students to the fundamental theories, methodological approaches and basic principles used in sociology.
 Detailed study of socialization, social structures, institutions, inequality, and social control, as well as discussion of classic studies in sociology will be engaged.
-For Honors majors this course serves as a prerequisite to all sociology courses requiring S/A 201. - S/A 175 SPECIAL TOPICS.
-(1-5).
+For Honors majors this course serves as a prerequisite to all sociology courses requiring SA 201. - SA 175 SPECIAL TOPICS (1-5).
 Topic to be listed in course schedule.
 Special topics S/A175 courses will cover a variety of diverse or unique topics.
 This course may be taken multiple times for credit as the topic changes.
-This course counts as a lower division sociology elective however special topics S/A175 courses may not be used to fulfill a general education requirement. - S/A 200 AMERICAN CULTURAL DIVERSITY.
-(3, Fall).
+This course counts as a lower division sociology elective however special topics SA 175 courses may not be used to fulfill a general education requirement. - SA 200 AMERICAN CULTURAL DIVERSITY (3, fa).
 This course takes both a sociological and an historical approach to understanding cultural variations and constructs, social interaction and change in the United States.
 This course will expand one's knowledge of the effect of race, gender, sexual orientation, class, age, family structure, religion and geographic location on the public discourse and various policies used to maintain and strengthen society, culture, diversity and inclusion.
 The unpacking of historical events, policies and legislation as to how they have impacted our current culture will also be discussed.
 Central to this course will be the application of the structural-functional theory.

-- S/A 201 INTRODUCTION TO SOCIOLOGY.
-(3).
+- SA 201 INTRODUCTION TO SOCIOLOGY (3).
 This course is designed to introduce students to the fundamental concepts, theories, methodological approaches and basic principles used in sociology.
 The course provides the systematic study of social relationships and interactions.
 Concepts like socialization, social structures, institutions, inequality, social control, gender, ethnicity, the economy and globalization will be examined during this class.
 This course serves as a prerequisite to all sociology courses and is required for all sociology majors and minors.
-This course must be completed with a C or better to count for credit. - S/A 202 INTRODUCTION TO ANTHROPOLOGY.
-(3).
+This course must be completed with a C or better to count for credit.
+MOTR SOCI 101, transfer guaranteed. - SA 202 INTRODUCTION TO ANTHROPOLOGY (3).
 This course will introduce four major subfields of anthropology: physical anthropology, archaeology, cultural anthropology and anthropological linguistics.
 The course will explore human origins, habitats, artifacts, and cultural traditions.
+MOTR ANTH 101, transfer guaranteed.